hmsk/frontmatter-markdown-loader/README.md

 ## Vue template

 The loader could compile HTML section of files as Vue template.
+(Excepting code snipets as Markdown which will be compiled to `<code>`)

 Then you need to install `vue-template-compiler` and `vue-template-es2015-compiler` to your project (These are in optional dependencies).